-Top your potatoes with butter and/or cheese, fatty fish (such as salmon)
+Top your potatoes with grass-fed butter and/or cheese, fatty fish (such as salmon)

-Other food sources of healthy fats include eggs, whole milk yogurts, sour cream, and trail mix.
+Other food sources of healthy fats include eggs, whole milk yogurts and cottage cheese, sour cream, and trail mix.
 Fat is the vehicle that helps our bodies absorb crucial nutrients that are essential for both you and your baby, so be sure to routinely include this important macronutrient in your meals and snacks.